Dogs provide security, companionship, and even health benefits for millions of people around the world, for centuries.

 The Shorgi is the perfect dog for anyone that is a dog lover and has a family.

-They are very easy to take care of, behaves well for those of you that have never owned a dog, and does not have a lot of health risks.
+They are very easy to take care of, behave well for those of you that have never owned a dog, and do not have a lot of health risks.

 I hope that this guide has helped you understand the Shorgi better, and thank you for reading.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.